 - Monthly payments based upon a preset amount of time (after which the payments stop) or a lifetime guaranteed payment similar to an annuity.

 - A line-of-credit that you may draw from whenever you wish.
 The balance in the line-of-credit increases each month to take advantage of your home’s appreciation and your increasing age.
 The funds from your line-of-credit are not added to your loan balance until you withdraw them.

-There are generally no income taxes on any Reverse Mortgage income as most people have already paid taxes on this money in their earlier years.
-In addition, the Reverse Mortgage income does not affect any regular Social Security or Medicare programs.
-If you participate in any NEEDS based program such as Medicaid or SSI, you will have to consult with your particular benefits counselor for information on how a Reverse may affect these benefits.
+There are generally no income taxes on any reverse mortgage income as most people have already paid taxes on this money in their earlier years.
+In addition, the reverse mortgage income does not affect any regular Social Security or Medicare programs.
+If you participate in any NEEDS based program such as Medicaid or SSI, you will have to consult with your particular benefits counselor for information on how a reverse mortgage may affect these benefits.
 Also, if you wish to put your monthly income in a Qualified Income Trust once you have closed, you may still do so.
 (But check with your elder law specialist)

 Will the lender ever take my home?